 The holy trinity is the foundation for several cajun and creole recipes and consists of onions, bell peppers, and celery.
 Dishes such as crawfish étouffée, gumbo, and jambalaya all start from this base.

 This jambalaya recipe includes the “trinity” of green bell pepper, onion, and celery.
-The other ingredient includes rice, diced tomatoes, chicken broth, seasoning and spices, chicken, and andouille sausages.
+The other ingredient includes rice, crushed tomatoes, chicken broth, seasoning and spices, chicken, and andouille sausages.

 How To Make Jambalaya